Distribution Free Prediction Sets for Node Classification: Conformal Prediction

 {In practice the probabilities given by a fitted classifier $\hat{f}(x)$ will usually not be exactly equal to $\mathbb{P}(Y_{n+1} | X_{n+1}=x)$.
 APS instead measures the deviation from the oracle procedure required to achieve the desired level of coverage on the calibration data; the conformal score is defined as}

-{To give a concrete example, suppose we want to construct prediction sets that contain the true label $90\%$ of the time (so $\alpha = 0.1$).
+where again, $U_i \sim U[0,1]$, independent of everything else. {To give a concrete example, suppose we want to construct prediction sets that contain the true label $90\%$ of the time (so $\alpha = 0.1$).
 It could be the case that, on our held out data, if we simply add up the ordered softmax outputs until their cumulative sum exceeds $0.9$ we actually get $85\%$ coverage, due to the model being miss-calibrated.
 Using APS we might calculate that if we construct prediction sets using $1 - \hat{\alpha} = 0.94$ we get $90\%$ coverage, and by exchangeability this translates to $90\%$ coverage on any new test point.
 We would therefore use the level $\hat{\alpha} = 0.06$ to construct our new prediction sets.
-Note to get exact coverage ties need to be broken randomly when including the final label in the set, see Appendix \ref{app:aps} for details.}